Lysxia/gradual-eff-paper/src/Core.lagda.md

-A cast between computation types `P` to `Q` checks during run time that the inner computation, of type `P`, behaves like a computation of type `Q`: the operations performed by the inner computation must belong to the effect row of `Q`, and the resulting value is to be wrapped or unwrapped according to the return type of `Q`.
+A cast between computation types `P` to `Q` checks during run time that the inner computation, of type `P`, behaves like a computation of type `Q`: the operations performed by the inner computation must belong to the effect of `Q`, and the resulting value is to be wrapped or unwrapped according to the return type of `Q`.